clbarrell/outofthebarrell/content/questions/2019-09-01-why-dont-i-just-publish.md

 This is something that's been with me a long time.
 I've always wanted and intended to write more, but it's never materialised into actual posts.
 Just notes and sketches.
 I hope I'm somewhat right with what I'm guessing here, so that I can actually make a change.

-No more of this :fingers-crossed:
+No more of this 🤞

 ![hiding](https://media.giphy.com/media/jUwpNzg9IcyrK/giphy.gif)

-And more of this
+And more of this 🙏

 ![ship it](https://media.giphy.com/media/Hw8vYF4DNRCKY/giphy.gif)